ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Do you expect to spend more or less in the next 12 months, compared to the last 12 months?” - Active buyers, past 12m

-Automotive remains the category which active buyers expect to cut back on most in the year ahead, with 39% expecting to do so (up from 34% in Q1 2023), and only 20% expecting to spend more.
+Automotive remains the category which active buyers expect to cut back on most in the year ahead, with 31% expecting to do so (down from 39% in Q1 2024), and only 23% expecting to spend more.
 Elsewhere, planned purchasing trends for 2024 continue to look positive.
-Apart from watches (26%), no other category has more than a quarter of its users expecting to spend less in the year ahead, with jewellery the next highest at 23%.
+Apart from art and collectibles and watches (24% and 22% respectively), no other category has more than a fifth of its users expecting to spend less in the year ahead, with leather goods the next highest at 18%.

-‘Revenge spending’ is evident in many categories, with travel being one of the main beneficiaries.
-With many having already slashed their holiday spend across 2020-22, only 7% expect to spend less on travel in 2024.
-On the other hand, 51% expect to spend more, showing that the appetite to spend on luxury holidays remains buoyant.
+‘Revenge spending’ is evident in various categories, with travel being one of the main beneficiaries.
+With many having already slashed their holiday spend across 2020-23, only 6% expect to spend less on travel in 2024.
+On the other hand, 49% expect to spend more, showing that the appetite to spend on luxury holidays remains buoyant.

-Wealth management also appears to be well placed.
-Almost half (44%) expect to use wealth managers more in the year ahead, indicating returning confidence but also a need to plan financially for unforeseen events such as pandemics or to hedge against inflation.
+Wealth management also appears to be well-placed.
+Some 43% expect to use wealth managers more in the year ahead, indicating a need to plan financially for unforeseen events such as pandemics or to hedge against inflation.
 Many of the other categories are now showing a comfortably higher share of buyers who plan to spend more in the coming year than they did in the preceding 12 months.
-Designer fashion, art & collectibles, consumer electronics, watches, alcohol and leather goods are all well-set to appeal to many, with around three-in-ten expecting to spend more in these categories.
+Designer fashion, art & collectibles, consumer electronics, watches, alcohol, and leather goods are all well-set to appeal to many, with around one-quarter expecting to spend more in these categories.

 “You mentioned that you have not purchased luxury items from the following categories within the last year/Do you think you will make purchases in any of these categories within the next year?”

-Art and collectibles remain comfortably the most likely category to not entice new customers over the next year; 82% of non-users do not expect to begin doing so over the next 12 months.
-Luxury jewellery/watches may also struggle to bring new customers into the category, with around three-quarters not planning to become active buyers.
-A slightly lower share (64%) of non-car buyers do not expect to buy a car within the next year either (although 36% do expect to do so).
-Travel may see further benefits from new or returning customers, with almost half of 2023’s non-travellers planning to take a trip in the year ahead.
+Art and collectibles remain the most likely category to not entice new customers over the next year; 82% of non-users do not expect to begin doing so over the next 12 months.
+However, around three-quarters do not plan to become active buyers in most of the other categories.
+A slightly lower share of non-leather goods buyers (67%) do not expect to engage with the category within the next year either (although 33% do expect to do so).
+Travel may see further benefits from new or returning customers, with 43% of 2023’s non-travellers planning to take a trip in the year ahead.

 Back to Top